chevyphillip/augment-agent-rules/rules/core-protocol.md

 - Remember what was learned; don't re-read files unnecessarily
 - Store reusable context in memory
-- Check memories before gathering new contex
+- Check memories before gathering new context
 - Update memories with new learnings

 ## PROHIBITIONS (NEVER RULES)